Easy Origami

 The boxes are not difficult to make but the process may seem abstract since it is not clear how the folds will generate the models shown.

-However, that is the magic of origami: the ability to transform a flat sheet of paper into a 3-dimensional shape.
+However, that is the magic of origami: the ability to transform a flat sheet of paper into a 3 dimensional shape.

-With young children this may be a good feature – their work is perfect regardless of how it comes out.
+All in all, I highly recommend this book.
+The models are easy, and the diagrams are clear.
+This book has no color photos so there is no way to tell if your finished model is correct or not.
+With young children this may be a good feature – their work is perfect regardless how it comes out.
 Most of the instructions in this book are available on the internet for free – thus one might wonder why you would buy the book.
 The reason is this: despite the age of computers, people still love books.
 People still like to see instructions on printed paper.
+People still need to give birthday presents, so this book allows you to have all that.